 TRU Assurance Bursary

-At least 25 new bursaries of up to $20,000 each are available annually to domestic students enrolled in a campus-based bachelor's degree program.
+25 bursaries of up to $20,000 each are available annually to domestic students enrolled or enrolling in a campus-based bachelor's degree program.
 Preference is given to applicants from one of the five open degree programs* and secondly from the TRU region**.

 Study full-time, but at your own pace.
 The bursary funds $500 per three-credit course, so take either 15, 12, or 9 credits per term, and the bursary will adjust to fund a degree over four, five or six academic years (or the portion you have remaining).
 Degrees normally have 40 courses, so 40 x $500 = $20,000 funded (only up to the completion of 120 undergraduate credits at TRU or elsewhere).

-Applicants must first access government financial aid and other available need-based aid, and then the bursary will fund your remaining financial need up to the above maximum.
-Returning students must have qualified for government student aid in the prior academic year.
+Applicants must first be approved for government full-time financial aid and other available need-based aid, and then the bursary will fund your remaining financial need up to the above maximum.
+Returning students must also have been approved for full-time government student aid in the prior academic year.

 Bursaries require an absolute minimum current and cumulative undergraduate GPA of 2.00, with a preferred minimum of 2.33 (C+).